 Tennessee College of Applied Technology - Shelbyville

 The Tennessee College of Applied Technology at Shelbyville is one of 47 institutions in the Tennessee Board of Regents System, the seventh largest system of higher education in the nation.
-This system is comprised of six universities, fourteen community colleges, and twenty-seven technology centers.
+This system is comprised of six universities, fourteen community colleges, and twenty-seven colleges of applied technology.
 More than 80 percent of all Tennessee students attending public institutions are enrolled in a Tennessee Board of Regents institution.
-TTC Shelbyville is accredited by the Council of Occupation Education.
-The Tennessee Technology Center at Shelbyville is an AA/EEO employer and does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities.
-The following person has been designated to handle inquiries regarding the non-discrimination policies.
+TCAT Shelbyville is accredited by the Council of Occupation Education.
+The Tennessee College of Applied Technology- Shelbyville is an AA/EEO employer and does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities.
 The mission of the program is to provide the technical instruction and skill development for the student to become gainfully employed in the Information Technology field.

 As a comprehensive university, Tennessee Tech offers 44 bachelor's and 20 graduate degree programs within six academic divisions: Agricultural and Human Sciences, Arts and Sciences, Business, Education, Engineering, and Interdisciplinary Studies and Extended Education.
 A university that the Princeton Review consistently calls one of the best in the Southeast, Tennessee Tech offers students the true college experience.
 The University is committed to the life-long success of students in its undergraduate, master’s, specialist, and doctoral degree granting programs through high-quality instruction and learning experiences.
 The University is engaged in scholarly activity, especially basic and applied research, creative endeavors, and public service, with special emphasis on community and economic development.
 The University supports student participation in a broad array of extracurricular activities as an integral component of its commitment to student life and success.